Achievable logoAchievable logo

 Prospective client

 This arrangement is permitted as long as required procedures are followed and disclosures are made.
-Under the rules for solicitors of state-registered advisers, the solicitor must:
+Under the rules for promoters of state-registered advisers, the promoter must:

 • Be registered as an IAR

-• Maintains a written agreement with the adviser
+• Maintain a written agreement with the adviser

 Be registered as an IAR

-The solicitor must be registered as an IAR of the firm for which they are soliciting business.
+The promoter must be registered as an IAR of the firm for which they are soliciting business.

-Solicitors are treated like other securities professionals.
-If a solicitor is subject to a statutory disqualification, they can’t solicit on behalf of an adviser.
-Statutory disqualifications are past actions or sanctions that prevent a person from becoming registered (effectively barring them from the industry).
-We covered these in a previous chapter.
-A person is statutorily disqualified if they are:
+Promoters are treated like other securities professionals.
+If a promoter is an ineligible person - someone with a disqualifying event in their past - they can’t solicit on behalf of an adviser.
+We covered these disqualifying events in a previous chapter.
+A person has a disqualifying event if they are:

 • Subject to denial, suspension, or revocation by any securities regulator